 Find out where you sit on the "bad credit" scale – and how to move up.

 A bad, weak or below average credit score is anything below 550 as reported by Experian and 510 by Equifax.
-There are many bad credit listings you can have on your credit file, as well as a variety of positive listings and personal details.
-Using all of this information, your risk as a borrower is calculated and represented as a credit score.
-If you have any negative listings on your file or you have engaged in risky borrowing behaviour, such as making multiple credit applications in a short space of time, you might have a bad credit score.
-Find out more about the credit score ranges in this guide.
+There are many types of negative listings that can appear on your credit report, in addition to a range of positive listings and personal details.
+Using all of this information, your risk as a borrower is calculated and represented as your credit score.
+Find out more about the credit score ranges in this brief guide.

-Your credit score is a number between zero and 1,200 and is calculated using the information on your credit file.
-The higher your number is, the less risky a borrower you are determined to be.
+The credit score ranges are different depending on the bureau you receive your score from.
+Regardless, the higher your number is, the less risky a borrower you are determined to be.
 There are five credit score ranges, from excellent to weak.
 You can see a breakdown of these scores below.

 How can I improve my credit score?

 - Check your credit report.
 Improving your credit position starts with understanding where you're at.
 You can check your credit report for free with finder and receive updates every month.
 You'll also receive your credit score.

 - Fix inaccuracies in your report.
 If there are any mistakes in your report it's important to have them rectified.
 Contact the credit reporting body you ordered your report from and report the mistake.
 You can also get in touch with the credit provider directly.